 Or maybe it was just the Great Financial Recession in 2008 and 2009 that forced them to cut their dividend?
 I mean, they were in the middle of the blast zone as a financial institution.
 Hence, it should come as no surprise that their earnings and cash flows were under severe stress.

-But the good news is that the company has been growing their dividends 4-fold since then.
+But the good news is that the company has been growing its dividends 4-fold since then.
 Not bad, right?

 Hence, if you are looking for another high-yield dividend growth stock, then this might be it.

-The dividend growth stocks listed on the FTSE 100 are in my opinion not the most fancy companies.
+The dividend growth stocks listed on the FTSE 100 are in my opinion not the fanciest companies.
 Many of these represent old and out-of-fashion industries, which makes it a bit harder to be bullish on them.

 However, I don’t need 20 dividend growth stocks from the UK.
 3 or 4 are more than enough for me and that’s why I truly enjoy reviewing these European indexes.

-There are always a few dividend growth stocks that trigger my attention and my latest discovery is DCC Plc.
-So it’s a company which I need to analyse a bit further, because it looks very interesting!
+There are always a few dividend growth stocks that trigger my attention and my real discovery was DCC Plc.
+And good news: I own already a significant position right now.

 Having said that, I truly hope that you found this overview interesting 🤞